jokilic/receptko/thoughts.md

 * On HomePage create 'Couple of lunch ideas' and randomize for lunch
 * Less letters in HomeScreenRecipe & add one more thing, maybe boolean icons
 * If search results are 0, put some cool graphic
+* Some fancy call to action if it's popular, cheap, whatever